 COVID-19 and the Global Education Emergency

 We are witnessing the largest mass education disruption in history, affecting 1 billion children and youth or 50% of the global population of this group.
 Temporary school closures are unrealistic.
 What do we do?
 I discuss steps forward based on my professional experience of working in conflict- and emergency contexts.

 Dr. Prachi Srivastava is tenured Associate Professor in global education at the University of Western Ontario, and a Member of the World Bank Expert Advisory Council on Citizen Engagement.
+She is currently working on the global education emergency caused by COVID-19.
+She is leading a high-level policy brief that will feed into the 2020 G20 Summit for Leaders, and has submitted recommendations to the Ontario Ministry of Education.
 She has provided research evidence to the European Commission, Global Affairs Canada, the Inter-Parliamentary Union at the United Nations, Japan International Cooperation Agency (JICA), UNESCO, UK All Party Parliamentary Group on Global Education for All, UK Department for International Development (DFID), and the World Bank, and has been commissioned by DFID, the European Commission, and UNESCO.
 Previously, she served with the United Nations Mission in Kosovo and the International Rescue Committee in conflict-affected and emergency contexts.
 She has been interviewed and contributed to a number of national and international media outlets on global education and political issues, including The Economist, The Guardian, Devex, Vrij Nederland, L’actualité, CBC Radio-Canada.
 Dr. Srivastava holds a doctorate from the University of Oxford.